 - Montreal, home to another Champlain Campus, is ranked as one of the world's "hippest" cities by the New York Times.
 Our program is known for cutting-edge academics and internship placements in a city famous for its innovative economy.

 - In addition to our own Champlain Abroad program, students have the following choices available to them:

 - Third-Party Study Abroad: Champlain's Office of International Education will help you through the steps to study in the location you want.

 - Exchange Program: Champlain has a partnership with five international schools.
-While Burlington students immerse themselves in either New Zealand, Scotland, France, the Netherlands or Morocco, we will welcome students from our exchange partners for a semester or full academic year.
+While Burlington students immerse themselves in either New Zealand, Scotland, France, the Netherlands, or Morocco, we welcome students from our exchange partners for a semester or full academic year.